Tiffany stained glass

 - G.E – Edison

 Are you looking for lost or missing white metal parts for your slag glass or reverse painted panel lamp?
-Has your base or shade been compromised with poor past white metal repairs?
+Has your base or shade metal been compromised with poor past repairs?

-Finding the right person with the skill set and knowledge of restoring this type of metal is difficult.
+Finding the right person with the skill set and knowledge to restore this type of metal is difficult.
 There are many people that will say they can do the work or will attempt to fix white metal.
 I believe most shops can perform minor repairs like adding a new tab or soldering an old tab back on.
 But beyond that advanced skills are required.
-Many antique dealer trust and use by skill to restore their white metal lamp shade frames.
+Many antique dealer trust and use my skills and experience to restore their metal frames, chandelier arms and bases.
+Click for more metal work →

-Before I offer the option of painting a metal lamp shade or base to clients I need to know the conditions and express my approach to each project.
+Before I offer the option of painting a metal lamp shade or base I need to know the conditions and express my approach to each project.

 Basically the process I use is a cold form of painting which was performed by many manufactures during the turn of the century.
 Not to be confused with metal plating.
-The metal is first evaluated by removing and testing the original paints.
-After testing the existing paint and depending on the type of metal I may sandblast, grind or wire brush prepping the metal before painting.
+I first evaluate the metal by removing and testing a sample spot of the original paint.
+After testing depending on the type of metal I may sandblast, grind or wire brush prepping the metal before painting.
+A typical air brush approach is 1 coat primer, 2 base coats and 1 coat clear sealer.
+An optional 1 coat 5-10% decorative can be applied.
+Past painting project click HERE

 I can best help you after you email pictures